Republic Day violence: SC stays arrest of Tharoor, Sardesai & others in FIRs lodged for tweets | Law-Order

 On January 30, Delhi Police had filed a case against Tharoor, Sardesai and others.

 Madhya Pradesh Police had also filed a case against Tharoor and the six journalists over their alleged ''misleading'' tweets on the violence during the farmers' tractor rally in Delhi.
+Tharoor has moved the apex court, through advocate Sandeep Kapur, challenging the registration of multiple FIRs against him for his tweet on the January 26 violence in Delhi.
 On January 26, thousands of protesting farmers had clashed with the police in the national capital during the tractor rally called by the farmer unions to highlight their demand for repeal of the three farm laws.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)